Andrew Sarris: Career

 For many years, he wrote for both NY Film Bulletin and The Village Voice.
-During this part of his career, he was often seen as a rival to The New Yorkers Pauline Kael, who had originally attacked the auteur theory in her essay "Circles and Squares."
-Speaking of his long-time critical feuds with Kael, Sarris says that, oddly, "We made each other.
+He was often seen as a rival to The New Yorkers Pauline Kael, who had originally attacked the auteur theory in her essay "Circles and Squares."
+Speaking of his long-running feuds with Kael, Sarris says that, oddly, "We made each other.
 We established a dialectic."